Ankle Replacement Surgery

 What is ankle replacement surgery?

-Ankle replacement surgery is the replacement of a damaged ankle joint with an artificial implant.
+Ankle replacement surgery is the replacement of the damaged cartilage and bone in the ankle joint with an artificial implant.

-The ankle joint (tibiotalar joint) is where your shinbone (tibia) rests on top of a bone of your foot, the talus.
+The ankle joint (tibiotalar joint) is where your shin bone (tibia) rests on top of a bone of your foot (talus).

 Arthritis can affect this joint as well as other joints in the foot.
 Over time, the smooth cartilage on the surface of the bones wears away.
 This can result in pain, inflammation, and swelling of your joint.